-In Layman's Terms is an online literary journal that aims to inspire an engagement and appreciation of science, technology, and the natural world.
+In Layman's Terms is an online literary journal intent on building bridges between extremes in knowledge.
+We want writing that inspires an appreciation and curiosity of science and the natural world.

 - While a research component is encouraged, please keep in mind the goal of accessibility and readability–we are not looking for academic-style writing, but rather an interpretation of data into art.

 - Submissions should tie back to the theme of the issue in some way.
 This can be a broad interpretation or a precise one.

 - You should familiarize yourself with our about and "inspirations" pages prior to submitting.

 - Pay attention to the additional instructions and text fields on the submissions form, please!